HelloThereMatey/Bootleg_Macro/README.md

 sudo apt-get install python3-tk
 - That will install tkinter.
 This fixes a bug where matplotlib does not display the figures.
 On windows use python inplace of python3.

+V1.3:
+    - Big upgrades here.
+Added option to add bal. sheets of the other 4 main world CB's to create a 'global liquidity'index.
+    - Upgrades in the usability of the excel control input params file.
+Much easier to use and you have more possibilities.
+    Get at it.